Set up and manage a workplace pension scheme

 Employers and eligible staff

-Employers have to provide a workplace pension scheme for eligible staff as soon as your first member of staff starts working for you (known as your ‘duties start date’).
+Employers have to provide a workplace pension scheme for eligible staff as soon as their first member of staff starts working for them (known as your ‘duties start date’).

 You’re usually an employer if you deduct tax and National Insurance contributions from an employee’s wages.